-Her office hours presently (effective immediately) will be on Wednesdays from 9:00am-4:00pm.
+Her office hours presently (effective immediately) will be on Wednesdays beginning at 8:00 am.
 Confirmed reservations/time frames are highly suggested.
 Nancy can be reached at 814-244-6125 (Wednesday's ONLY).
 If Nancy is not available please leave a message or contact VCI Office at (814) 255-0355 to make an appointment with her. email@example.com.

 Nancy brings with her a wealth of knowledge, and experience on these subjects, and will prove to be an asset to those who may have difficulty getting to other locations for these services.

-VCI offers internship programs for local college students to attend.
-Students can learn about VCI services and programs for veterans and their families, assisting with program support and marketing projects.
+VCI offers internship programs.
+Students can learn about VCI services and programs for veterans and their families, and assist with program support and marketing projects.
 Students must be 18 years old or older to intern.